ajitagupta/book-library-crud-api/README.md

 Spring Boot is, like Spring, also based on **Inversion of Control (IoC)**, which is the delegation of creating objects and managing dependencies to a container and the idea behind a framework.
 It can also make use of annotation-based, setter-based or constructor-based **Dependency Injection (DI)**, where the goal is to create, initialize and wire a Java (or bean) objects defined in application classes and configurations, without the new keyword, and make them available to other components in the application.

 Spring Boot uses additional annotations.
 This includes `RestController` annotation, which marks the class as a Controller, conventional URL's, along with subordinate annotations for HTTP verbs, to make it possible to handle RESTful service requests.
-Further, Spring uses **Aspect-Oriented Programming (AOP)** to separate individual concerns in different layer packages: one for model, controller, service, respositories, exceptions, and response.

 Now, let's have a look at some more unwieldy terms to support our API, which simply contains **CRUD (Create, Read, Update, Delete) operations** for the Book and Library class.